 Andrea is inspired in her work with children and their community to bring health and joy through the practice of ensouled movement.

 Jim Shallenberger, Violin Teacher

 Violinist Jim Shallenberger was born, and spent most of his professional career, in the San Francisco Bay Area.
 He graduated with honors from UC Berkeley, received his Masters degree from University of Washington (Seattle), and after studies in England, returned to the San Francisco area.
 There he played professionally ( SF Symphony, Opera and Ballet Orchestras, Kronos String Quartet, studio and film recordings , etc. ) for thirty years.
 He recently moved to Florida to be near his son and granddaughter, and is delighted to be now teaching violin at the Suncoast Waldorf School.

 Barbara Bedingfield, Founding Director

-Barbara Bedingfield is Founding Director of Suncoast Waldorf School.
+Barbara Bedingfield is Founding Director of Suncoast Waldorf School and currently serves as the Board President.
 She worked with the initiative for 7 years before the opening of the school in 1998 and served as the first kindergarten teacher.
 She took the first grade ready children from grade one to grade four after which she returned to the kindergarten for several years.
 Through the years she has worked in enrollment and development and has stepped in to teach the grades when needed.
 Barbara holds a Bachelor of Arts degree in Education from the University of Florida and a Master’s in Early Childhood from Antioch University New England where she took her Waldorf training.

 Suncoast Waldorf School is a non-profit educational institution 501(c)3 that welcomes students of any religion, race, national or ethnic origin.
 Suncoast Waldorf School is affiliated with the Association of Waldorf Schools of North America (AWSNA). · RSS Feed · Log in